 2. Prepare for the Great Stay (and Ongoing Competition in Hiring)

-• Sourcing: Inviting people to apply for positions - this is time-consuming but highly effective.
+• Sourcing: Actively invite people to apply for positions—it's time-consuming but very effective.

-• Onboarding Program: Create an onboarding program that goes beyond orientation and creates connection, builds community, sets expectations, and supports ongoing growth and learning.
-The quality of onboarding is directly linked to employee retention.
+• Onboarding: Develop an onboarding program that goes beyond basic orientation.
+Focus on creating connections, building community, setting expectations, and supporting ongoing growth and learning.
+Quality onboarding directly impacts employee retention.

 3. Invest in AI Training